Allar/allar.github.io/_posts/2014-09-25-Setup-Perforce-Digital.md

         sudo mkdir /var/log/perforce
         sudo chown perforce /var/log/perforce

+### Installing Daemon

+`daemon` is a linux tool that turns a program into a daemon.
+A daemon is a background task that runs behind everything and isn't directly interactable.
+This is important as we want our Perforce server to always be running in the background, otherwise if you start the server in your PuTTY shell, as soon as you quit your shell your Perforce server would also shut down.
+To install `daemon`, use the following command:

+        sudo apt-get install daemon

 ### Setting Up Perforce As A Boot Daemon

-We don't want to keep manually starting our Perforce server every time the DigialOcean server goes down, even if the server will generally never crash or hang.
+We don't want to keep manually starting our Perforce server every time the DigitalOcean server goes down, even if the server will generally never crash or hang.
 If we need to restart the server for any reason, setting up Perforce as a boot daemon will ensure it will always be running.
 First we need to go to the directory that contains a bunch of system initialization controls.

         cd /etc/init.d